microsoft/vscode-docs/api/extension-guides/icon-theme.md

 ### Icon Set File

-The icon set file is a JSON file consisting file icon associations and icon definitions.
+The icon set file is a JSON file consisting of file icon associations and icon definitions.

 An icon association maps a file type ('file', 'folder', 'json-file'...) to an icon definition.
 Icon definitions define where the icon is located: That can be an image file or also glyph in a font.